-Check for ripeness and harvest: sea buckthorn, Cornus mas, pawpaw, hardy and fuzzy kiwi, grapes, persimmon, late pears, apples, quince, strawberries, autumn-fruiting raspberries and blackberries, medlar (after frost), nuts, passion fruit.
+Check for ripeness and harvest: sea berries (a.k.a. sea buckthorn), Cornus mas, pawpaw, hardy and fuzzy kiwi, grapes, persimmon, late pears, apples, quince, strawberries, autumn-fruiting raspberries and blackberries, medlar (after frost), nuts, passion fruit, lingonberry,and cranberry.

 Kiwi: (The plural of Kiwi is Kiwi.)
 If the fruit have softened, they are ripe and ready to eat.
 Kiwi tend to ripen unevenly on the vine and can be picked as they soften over several weeks.
 Or the whole crop can be picked when the fruit is firm ripe (berry feels firm, and when you cut them open the seeds inside are mature, dark brown in color), and stored in a cool (35-45°F) location.
 Finish ripening the fruit in a warm area when you are ready to eat it.
 Kiwi are enjoyed fresh, and made into jam, jelly, or wine.
 Small fruited kolomikta or arguta kiwi are also delicious dried like a raisin.
 To dehydrate, the fruit needs to be at the fully ripe soft stage.
 Remove the blossom end and a pinch of skin, and place the fruit on the dehydrator.

-Grape harvest times can be determined by the personal test system (try a few, if they’re good, they’re ready); or you can take a more accurate approach by using a Refractometer http://www.raintreenursery.com/Refractometer.html.
+Grape harvest times can be determined by the personal test system (try a few, if they’re good, they’re ready); or you can take a more accurate approach by using a Refractometer.
+We offer it as catalog #T205.
 Measure the soluble solids in the fruit to determine the sugar content and harvest at the optimal time for fresh eating and making raisins (table grapes) or for making juice or wine (seeded dessert or wine grapes).
 The refractometer can also take the guess work out of harvesting apples, pears, and other fruit.
 In the Pacific Northwest most early ripening grape varieties ripen in October.

 Pawpaw When the fruit is soft and aromatic and the skin has become speckled and streaked with brown, it is ripe and ready to eat.
 It may also be picked in the firm ripe stage and ripened off the tree, which may be the best option for those growing pawpaw in short season or cool growing areas.
 Look for background color changes in the portion of the fruit facing away from the sun, from green to a light yellow.
 Check one or two fruit by cutting them open, the seeds should be mature, very dark brown or black.
 Harvest and store in a cool place (above 40°F to avoid off flavor), or finish ripening the fruit in a warm area and enjoy its exotic banana-like flavor.
 Remove the pulp with a spoon and use in drinks, ice cream, custard pie, or eat fresh.